svmiller/steveproj/README.md

 devtools::install_github("svmiller/steveproj")
 ```

-### A Comment on Make and Rstudio
+### A Comment on LaTeX, Make, and Rstudio

 The functions in this package work as intended in an R console, but this
 package realizes its full potential and its core functions are fully
-augmented through two additional pieces of software the user should
+augmented through three additional pieces of software the user should
 already have installed.
 The first is [Rstudio](https://www.rstudio.com).
 Most dedicated R users are likely fully aware of Rstudio as an
 integrated desktop environment (IDE) and already have it installed and